anonrootkit/golang-basics/README.md

 I'm uploading basic programs for begineers in golang.

-Feel free to check and send yours too if any in a PR.
+Feel free to checkout and send yours too if any in a PR.